Applies to

 Once you have added the Conditional Junction type you prefer, drag the states to the workflow builder.
 You need to do this to configure the module's success and failure branches.

-As an example, you could determine if a value meets a requirement by bringing in data from a sheet.
+For example, you could determine if a value meets a requirement by bringing in data from a sheet.
 Then, you can compare that data to the requirement specified in the More type of Conditional Junction.

-Using external tools to make junction decisions
+Use external tools to make junction decisions

 You can also have external tools interact with Bridge to make junction decisions.